About Stroud Veterinary Hospital

 The goal of Stroud Veterinary Hospital is to provide our clients with all the information and necessary care to keep our patients in the best health possible.
 We share a belief that if you can present and discuss the available options for care and treatment, ensuring that the owner understands why recommendations are being made, then our patients will have the happiest, healthiest life possible.

-Since opening, Stroud Vet Hospital has hosted two Open Houses, taken part in initiatives to control the local feral cat population, and has donated money to local events and sports teams.
+Since opening, Stroud Vet Hospital has hosted three open houses, taken part in initiatives to control the local feral cat population, and has donated money to local events and sports teams.
 Dr. Wendy has had many opportunities to talk to local children about dog care, bite prevention, and how to 'read' animal body language.
 As a clinic, we feel it is important to show people the connection between animal and human diseases, and to take our role seriously as defenders of human health.
 We welcome the chance to talk to people and answer questions about the treatments we use, the procedures we follow to keep ourselves and our patients healthy, and the alternative therapies that are available in this changing world.